BR Schlager

-BR Schlager (until 20 January 2021 Bayern plus) is a German, public radio station owned and operated by the Bayerischer Rundfunk (BR).
+BR Schlager (known as Bayern plus until 20 January 2021) is a German, public radio station owned and operated by Bayerischer Rundfunk (BR).
 It focuses on German Schlager music and international oldies.
-It is a digital-only station and is not available via FM broadcasting.
+It is a digital-only station and is not available on FM.
 The station replaced Bayern mobil on 1 September 2008.

+The channel is scheduled to close by December 31, 2026.